sjberry/buildit/README.md

 I developed Buildit to get acquainted with NodeJS development and to aid in the development of a few private projects I maintain and use.
 I'm certainly not trying to supersede any existing libraries, but my feature set gradually became more coherent and objectively useful.
 So I pushed the source to this repository and started publishing the library to the Node Packaged Modules registry (NPM).

 ##Overview

 Buildit currently supports:

 * Building source files into a single distributable library file according to a template.
-* Importing source files into the NodeJS global scope.
+* Importing source files into the NodeJS global scope for use in test cases and benchmarking.

-I have a few features from other mini-libraries I've written that I plan to integrate:
+* Creating benchmarking suites and acquiring metrics on baseline code performance.

-* Create, run, and analyze test suites
+* Creating/running test suites.

-* Benchmark code blocks or specific functions (metrics will be particular to NodeJS's fork of V8)
+Features lined up in the next few versions:

+* Improve support for creating, running, and analyzing test suites.
+I'd like to output statistics to JSON so that they can be plotted or published.
+* Improve code benchmarking support (it's a bit simple right now).
+Again, outputting to JSON would be nice.
+* Name benchmark/test suites.
-* Integrate with Grunt
+* Integrate with Grunt.
-* Use output buffers to improve performance in flash-drive project directories
+* Support command line buildit.build (the other features don't make sense in this context though).

 ##Installation